Mars24 Sunclock — Time on Mars

 Frequently Asked Questions

-The difference between mission time and LMST at the landing site is quite large because when Spirit landed on Mars, the planet was at the point in its orbit where the difference between Local True Solar Time (LTST) and LMST — what the technical notes call the Equation of Time — was near its maximum value.
-So although on the day of landing there was a 10-Mars minute difference between the mission clock and LTST, the difference between the mission clock and LMST was over 41 Mars minutes.
+The difference between LMST and LTST was so large because when Spirit landed on Mars, the planet was at the point in its orbit where the difference between LMST and LTST — what the technical notes call the Equation of Time — was near its maximum value.
+The difference was somewhat less but still significant when Opportunity landed.

-How do I set Mars24 to show me what Mars looks like from Earth?
+4. How do I set Mars24 to show me what Mars looks like from Earth?

 Perform the following steps in the settings window:

 - Select the sunclock display and set it to use the "Orthographic" map projection.

 - Set the "center of map" to use the landmark pop-up menu.

 - Select "Sub-Earth point" in the landmark pop-up menu.